 - The Pharisees intended to impose on Gentiles an entire system of man-made rules and customs, the Oral Torah, which they had added to Torah, supposedly in order to help people keep Torah.

-[A] Yeshua renounced many of these customs as “heavy burdens, grievous to be borne,” yet exhorted Jews to keep them out of respect for civil authority.
+[A] Yeshua renounced many of these customs as “heavy burdens, grievous to be borne,” yet exhorted Jews to keep them out of respect for their civil authority.

 [B] These customs were observed by most all Jews as equivalent to Torah.